Arman2337/-Fundamentals-of-JavaScript-for-MERN/Assignment_2/README.md

 A study planner to manage and track study sessions for students.
 It includes functions to add study sessions, list today’s sessions, display a countdown for sessions, and fetch study materials asynchronously.

 ## Files
-src/studyPlanner/planner.js: Contains the implementation of the study planner functions.
+- src/studyPlanner/planner.js: Contains the implementation of the study planner functions.

-src/studyPlanner/testPlanner.js: Contains test cases for the study planner functions.
+- src/studyPlanner/testPlanner.js: Contains test cases for the study planner functions.

-## Functions
+### Functions
-addSession(topic, sessionTime, duration):
+## 1 addSession(topic, sessionTime, duration):

-Adds a new study session to the array.
+* Adds a new study session to the array.

-Validates duration as a positive number and sessionTime as a valid Date object.
+* Validates duration as a positive number and sessionTime as a valid Date object.

-listTodaySessions():
+## 2 listTodaySessions():

-Displays all sessions scheduled for the current day.
+* Displays all sessions scheduled for the current day.

-sessionCountdown(session):
+## 3 sessionCountdown(session):

-Uses setTimeout() to log a countdown message when the session starts.
+* Uses setTimeout() to log a countdown message when the session starts.

-fetchStudyMaterials(topic):
+## 4 fetchStudyMaterials(topic):

-Simulates fetching study materials asynchronously for a given topic using a Promise.
+* Simulates fetching study materials asynchronously for a given topic using a Promise.

 ## Example Usage
 ```javascipt